 Speaking of the infamous "Like" button, unlike (no pun intended) many of my Friends, I use this sparingly.
 I do not "Like" every post I scroll by.
 As I mentioned above, many I could do without, but to each their own.
 When I "Like" a post, I am saying, "I agree, I appreciate, I am amused, I am impressed, I share your pain, joy, or loss."
 Not getting a "Like" from me does not necessarily indicate I am against your view, hate your post, don't think your grandchildren are the cat's pajamas, or not care.

 As for my posts, I take any "Like" I receive to mean someone has considered my post and either appreciated it, agreed with it, are both.
 I don't expect a "Like" from everyone who sees a post of mine.
-A prime example of this is my Doors.
-I never receive more than 15-20 likes on a given day, yet I cannot count the number of people who have stopped me on the street or at an event to tell me "I enjoy your Doors every morning."
-An very few of these are included in the "Like" numbers.
+A prime example of this is my photos.
+I never receive more than 15-20 likes on a given day, yet I cannot count the number of people who have stopped me on the street or at an event to tell me "I enjoy your photos on Facebook."
+And very few of these are included in the "Like" numbers.
 (I can see who "Like"s any given post.)
-So, no doubt, more people see my Doors and enjoy them than "Like" them.
+So, no doubt, more people see my Photos and enjoy them than "Like" them.

 All this rambling came to mind this morning when I came upon a post, rather a rant, from a grandmother very upset that not one person "Liked" her post yesterday about her granddaughter's birthday.
 How thoughtless, how rude, how could everyone be so remiss (according to her).
 In her mind one would think this incident had ruined the child's special day and thrown the child into therapy for life.
 Spare me.

 Just because I don't "Like"you, doesn't mean I don't like you, care for you, or saw your post.
 It just means that I did not have a comment to make about it.
 To each their own.
 To Like or not to Like is a question I take seriously.